letsdebug/letsdebug/README.md

   `brew install unbound`

-You will also need Go's [dep](https://github.com/golang/dep) dependency manager.

 ### Releases
 You can save time by [downloading tagged releases for 64-bit Linux](https://github.com/letsdebug/letsdebug/releases).
 Keep in mind you will still need to have libunbound present on your system.